tristanphan/miru/README.md

 Download the APK from Releases and open it<br>
 Allow app to install APKs if asked

+<h3 id="windows-install">Windows</h3>

+Download the ZIP file from Releases, extract it, and run miru.exe

 ### Apple Silicon Macs

 Because